incorrect handling of angle bending leads to errors for obtuse angles and crashes for angles of 180

-#8 Updated by David Mobley about 12 years ago
+#8 Updated by David Mobley over 13 years ago

 Erik, I worried about that too.
 What I can say at this point is it seems more than a couple orders of magnitude better in double precision, in that before it was crashing reliably in single precision within a few hundred ps and so far I've run ~30 5 ns simulations in double precision with no crashes.

 My intuition is that you are correct and this is not really a fix, but would simply make the problem a lot more rare.
 Maybe rare enough, though (it seems to be making it rare enough for my purposes).

 As John points out, clipping is also less than ideal, though.